locationtech/geomesa/CODE_OF_CONDUCT.md

 This Code does not address all conduct.
 It works in conjunction with our [Communication Channel Guidelines](https://www.eclipse.org/org/documents/communication-channel-guidelines/), [Social Media Guidelines](https://www.eclipse.org/org/documents/social_media_guidelines.php), [Bylaws](https://www.eclipse.org/org/documents/eclipse-foundation-be-bylaws-en.pdf), and [Internal Rules](https://www.eclipse.org/org/documents/ef-be-internal-rules.pdf) which set out additional protections for, and obligations of, all contributors.
 The Foundation has additional policies that provide further guidance on other matters.

-It’s impossible to spell out every possible scenario that might be deemed a violation of this Code.
-Instead, we rely on one another’s good judgment to uphold a high standard of integrity within all Eclipse Spaces.
-Sometimes, identifying the right thing to do isn’t an easy call.
+It's impossible to spell out every possible scenario that might be deemed a violation of this Code.
+Instead, we rely on one another's good judgment to uphold a high standard of integrity within all Eclipse Spaces.
+Sometimes, identifying the right thing to do isn't an easy call.
 In such a scenario, raise the issue as early as possible.

 ## No Retaliation